andreisuslov/chess-project/README.md

 # Chess Project

-A chess game with custom backend and a beautiful UI, in both light and dark themes, built with vanilla JS, Tailwind CSS, and Python.
+A chess game with custom backend and a beautiful UI, in both light and dark themes, built with vanilla JS, Tailwind CSS, and Pyodide Python.

+> **Note**: This project uses [Pyodide](https://pyodide.org/) to run Python code in the browser.
+No server-side Python installation is required.

 ## 🚀 Quick Start